daspinola/speech-to-emotion/README.md

 # Speech to emotion

-Speech to the microphone and get a reaction if your sentence was positive, neutral or negative
+Speak to the microphone and get a reaction if your sentence was positive, neutral or negative

 ## Make it run